kamilazdybal/PCAfold/docs/tutorials/demo-cluster-biased-pca.rst

   state_space = pd.read_csv('COH2_slf_50000_state_space.csv', sep = ',', header=None).to_numpy()
   source_state_space = pd.read_csv('COH2_slf_50000_state_space_sources.csv', sep = ',', header=None).to_numpy()

 Cluster-biased PCA starts with clustering the data set using any algorithm of choice.
-In this example, we use K-Means clustering into 4  clusters:
+In this example we use K-Means algorithm and partition the data set into 4 clusters:

 .. code:: python